YTO - LON

 What’s the cheapest day of the week to fly from Toronto to London?

-The average price of all flights from Toronto to London clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Toronto to London clicked on KAYAK for each day over the last 12 months.

-For Toronto to London, Wednesday is the cheapest day to fly on average and Saturday is the most expensive.
-Flying from London back to Toronto, the best deals are generally found on Wednesday, with Saturday being the most expensive.
+For Toronto to London, Sunday is the cheapest day to fly on average and Tuesday is the most expensive.
+Flying from London back to Toronto, the best deals are generally found on Friday, with Saturday being the most expensive.

 What is the cheapest month to fly from Toronto to London?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Toronto to London, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Toronto to London, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Toronto to London?

-To get a below average price on the flight from Toronto to London, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 83 days before departure.
+To get a below average price on the flight from Toronto to London, you should book around 4 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 12 weeks before departure.

 Good to know

-Low season
+Low seasonJanuary

-High season
+High seasonJuly

-Cheapest flight
+Cheapest flight$213

-Best time to beat the crowds with an average 17% drop in price.
+Best time to beat the crowds with an average 11% drop in price.

-Most popular time to fly with an average 23% increase in price.
+Most popular time to fly with an average 24% increase in price.

-Flight from Toronto to London Heathrow Airport
+Flight from Toronto to London Gatwick Airport

 When to book flights from Toronto to London